Being young can be the best time of your life. But growing up can be difficult if you're treated badly by the people around you.

 Try not to be alone with the person who is hurting you.

-Tell an adult you trust and keep telling people until you get the help you need.
+Tell an adult you trust, such as teacher or tutor, and keep telling people until you get the help you need.

 If you work in a school or with children and would like copies of our 'Recognising abuse leaflet' please contact the communications team on email@example.com